loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

 ---

-To prepare your SQL Server database for Debezium, you must first create a dedicated Debezium user, run a query to enable CDC globally and then separately enable CDC for each table you want to capture.
+To prepare your SQL Server database for Debezium, you must first create a dedicated Debezium user, run a script to enable CDC globally and then separately enable CDC for each table you want to capture.
 You need administrator privileges to do this.

 Once you enable CDC, it captures all of the INSERT, UPDATE, and DELETE operations on your chosen tables.
-The Debezium connector can then emit these events to Redis streams.
+The Debezium connector can then emit these events to RDI.

 ## 1. Create a Debezium user